Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 The *Content API* SDK is intended to simplify setup and management of multimedia connections between *KMS* and web applications.
-Built on top of the *JEE Servlet* API, implements a *REST* like interface that controls following multimedia services:
+Built on top of the *Java Servlet* API, implements a *REST*-like interface based on JSON-RPC that controls the following multimedia services:

 -  **HTTP services**: Enables download and upload of multimedia contents.